 - DSK3 and DSK4 cannot be used.
-For the key priority, set priority 1 or priority 2. - The following downstream key types cannot be used. - Chroma key - Color vector key - Wipe pattern key - Key wipe pattern key - When using a matte as the key fill for a downstream key, a mix color cannot be used. - It is not possible to modify a downstream key edge.
-The edge blink also cannot be used. - For a downstream key, main mask and sub-mask cannot be used.
+For the key priority, set priority 1 or priority 2. - The following downstream key types cannot be used. - Chroma key - Color vector key - Key wipe pattern key - When using a matte as the key fill for a downstream key, a mix color cannot be used. - It is not possible to modify a downstream key edge.
+The edge blink also cannot be used. - For a downstream key, mask cannot be used.